Skip to main content

 Graduate Study Abroad

-Study the emerging business paradigms and international markets that will undergird the production, distribution, and consumption of music over the next decade, all while immersed in Rio de Janeiro, one of the world’s most vibrant and musical cities.
-The course lays out several cultural, technological, and socio-economic threads linking today’s popular music industry and networked platforms and media, with an emphasis on key geographic and diasporic markets.
-Through a mix of theory and examinations of real-world events, trends, enterprises, artists, and fans, the course will develop students’ critical and analytical skills for evaluating which of the emergent models and markets proposed as “the future of music” will prosper, where, and why.
+Study the business trends and international markets of the contemporary music industry, all while immersed in Rio de Janeiro, one of the world’s most vibrant and musical cities.
+Through a mix of cultural and socio-economic theory, and examinations of contemporary enterprises, events, artists, and fan economies in specific key regions, countries and diasporas, the course will develop students’ critical and analytical skills for examining the emergent models and markets shaping the future of the music business.

-Specific topics covered include models of “glocalization,” cultural hybridization and global flows; fandoms and creator economies; cultural governance, “soft power” and Music Cities; and trends and developments in national and regional music markets in South America, Asia, and Africa, with particular focuses on Brazil, South Korea, China, India, Nigeria, and South Africa.
-Program activities include visits to local Rio music companies, cultural sites, and live music performances, including a samba school preparing for carnival.
+Specific topics covered include models of “glocalization,” cultural hybridization and global flows; music fandoms and fan economies; cultural governance, “soft power” and Music Cities; and recent developments in the music industries in South America, Asia, and Africa, with particular focuses on Brazil, South Korea, China, India, and West and South Africa.
+Program activities include visits to local Rio music companies and cultural sites, a group samba percussion class, and live music performances including a samba school preparing for carnival.

 Location: